 - Release of specific provision is taxable in the year of release

 - Recovery of a non trade bad debt is not taxable since it was not allowable when written off

 - Reduction in general provision for doubtful debts is not taxable

 (b) Capital allowances to be deducted under the Second Schedule in respect of that year of income;

-(c) expenditure of a capital nature incurred during that year of income the owner or occupier of farm land for prevention of soil erosion; e.g on gabions terraces, planting windbreaks e.t.c
+(c) expenditure of a capital nature incurred during that year of income by the owner or occupier of farm land for prevention of soil erosion; e.g on gabions terraces, planting windbreaks e.t.c

-(d) expenditure of a capital nature incurred in that year of income a person on legal costs and stamp duties in connection with the acquisition of a lease, for a period not in excess of, or expressly capable of extension beyond, ninety-nine years, of premises used or to be used him in the purposes of his business;
+(d) expenditure of a capital nature incurred in that year of income by a person on legal costs and stamp duties in connection with the acquisition of a lease, for a period not in excess of, or expressly capable of extension beyond, ninety-nine years, of premises used or to be used by him in the purposes of his business;

 (e) expenditure, incurred in connection with a business before the date of commencement of that business where the expenditure would have been deductible under this section if incurred after that date, so, however, that the expenditure shall be deemed to have been incurred on the date on which that business commenced;

-(f) in the case of the owner of premises, any sums expended him during that year of income for structural alterations to the premises where the expenditure is necessary to maintain the existing rent; but no deduction shall be made for the cost of an extension to, or replacement of, those premises;
+(f) in the case of the owner of premises, any sums expended by him during that year of income for structural alterations to the premises where the expenditure is necessary to maintain the existing rent; but no deduction shall be made for the cost of an extension to, or replacement of, those premises;

-(g) the amount considered the Commissioner to be just and reasonable as representing the diminution in value of any implement, utensil or similar article, not being machinery or plant in respect of which a deduction may be made under the Second Schedule, employed in the production of gains or profits;
+(g) the amount considered by the Commissioner to be just and reasonable as representing the diminution in value of any implement, utensil or similar article, not being machinery or plant in respect of which a deduction may be made under the Second Schedule, employed in the production of gains or profits;